README.md

 Randal

-The composable harness for autonomous AI agent posses.
+The local-first Operator and gateway for autonomous AI agent posses.

 Point it at an agent.
 Give it a config.
 Let it ride.